 About the brand: Salomon got its start in the French Alps in 1947.
 Initially focused on the slopes, they got into the shoe business in 1992.
 Salomon is known for its rugged gear that can handle the harshest of conditions.

-What makes the Speedcross a great choice for running on ice and snow: This heavier, rugged option is constructed with GORE-TEX for a waterproofed run.
+What makes the Speedcross 6 GTX a great choice for running on ice and snow: This heavier, rugged option is constructed with GORE-TEX for a waterproofed run.
 Its deep chevron lugs are best suited for muddy, rocky, and icy trails.

 About the brand: From its roots of Phil Knight selling shoes out of the trunk of his car in 1963, Nike has emerged as the preeminent brand for athletic footwear and apparel.
 Known for pushing the envelope from a technology and marketing perspective, they certainly attract controversy.
-Side note: Phil’s memoir “Shoe Dogs” is a fantastic book chronicling the story behind the “Swoosh”.
+Side note: Phil’s memoir “Shoe Dog” is a fantastic book chronicling the story behind the “Swoosh”.

 Best for: Runners looking for a stylish and versatile shoe but still keeps them stable in snowy and icy conditions.